Switching methods of level 2 for the construction of cospectral graphs: Appendix

 \section{Appendix}

-In this appendix, we describe how to find the irreducible matrices for a given switching method of level 2.
+Here we describe how to find the irreducible matrices for a given switching method of level 2.
 The code for this can be found on \url{https://github.com/robinsimoens/level-2-switching}.
-We used the mathematics software system SageMath \cite{sagemath}.
+We use the mathematics software system SageMath \cite{sagemath}.

 Suppose that we want to find the irreducible matrices for a given switching method, corresponding to a regular orthogonal matrix \(R\) of level 2.
 We apply the following algorithm. \begin{enumerate}[leftmargin=*] \item First, we determine all elements of \(\mathcal{B}_R\).
 For Fano switching and Cube switching, this is feasible in a straightforward way, by looping through all symmetric 01-matrices \(B\) and checking whether \(R^TBR\) is again a 01-matrix.
 For the switching methods of the infinite family from Theorem~\ref{thm:level2mats}(ii), we use equation~\eqref{eq:1} to first determine the possible \(4\times4\) submatrices consisting of four \(2\times2\) blocks, and then ``patching'' them together to obtain all possible matrices \(B\in\mathcal{B}_R\).
 This strategy is, simultaneously and independently, also used by Mao and Yan \cite{MaoSimilar}.
 In this step, we already use Lemma~\ref{lem:even} and Lemma~\ref{lem:complement} to restrict to those blocks with an even number of ones, up to complementation. \item Since \(\mathcal{B}_R\) is invariant under complementation and under certain conjugations (see Lemma \ref{lem:symmetry}), we calculate the ``stabiliser'' of the matrix \(R\) and use it to choose one representative for each conjugacy class of matrices in \(\mathcal{B}_R\). \item Finally, we check which of the remaining matrices are reducible.
 We first create a list of all orthogonal matrices whose largest indecomposable block is smaller in size.
 For Twelve vertex switching, we have to be extra careful that there are two types of matrices with two indecomposable blocks of size 6, since Six vertex AH-switching is ``directed''.
 Then, for each matrix \(B\), we check if there is a sequence of such smaller matrices that maps \(B\) to other adjacency matrices under conjugation in every step, and whose product is equal to \(R\), up to a permutation of the columns (since the graphs are then isomorphic).